Kamperhub/kamperhub-app/GO_LIVE_CHECKLIST.md

 1. In the App Hosting console for your backend, navigate to the **"Domains"** tab.
 2. Click **"Add custom domain"**.
 3. Enter `kamperhub.com` as your domain.
 App Hosting will also provision `www.kamperhub.com`.
-4. Firebase will provide you with DNS records (usually `A` records) that you need to add to your domain registrar (GoDaddy).
+4. Firebase will provide you with DNS records (usually two `A` records) that you need to add to your domain registrar (GoDaddy).

 ### **Step 4.2: Configure DNS at GoDaddy**

 1. Log in to your GoDaddy account.
 2. Navigate to your DNS Management page for `kamperhub.com`.
-3. Add or update the `A` records for `kamperhub.com` and `www.kamperhub.com` to point to the IP addresses provided by Firebase App Hosting.
+3. Add or update the `A` records for both `kamperhub.com` and `www.kamperhub.com` to point to the IP addresses provided by Firebase App Hosting.
 4. Save your changes.
 DNS propagation can take anywhere from a few minutes to 48 hours.

 ### **Step 4.3: Verify Domain and SSL**

 1. Back in the Firebase App Hosting console, wait for the domain status to change to "Connected".
-Firebase will automatically provision and manage an SSL certificate for your domain.
+Firebase will automatically provision and manage an SSL certificate for your domain, which may take some time.

 ### **Step 4.4: Final Production Check**